pramiti07/ODT-2026-Siya_Pramiti/README.md

 - what technologies are involved.

 **Response:**
-`This project is an interactive ping pong launcher designed as a playful human–machine game.
-The system uses a motorized launcher to continuously shoot ping pong balls toward a player, who responds with a racket.
-The launcher is ment to create pop- out scare os that the player is caught off guard and therefore it becomes a engaging and intresting experience.
+`This project is an interactive table tennis ball launcher designed as a playful human–machine experience.
+The system uses a motorized mechanism to shoot ping pong balls toward a player, who must react using a racket.
+Instead of continuous random firing, the launcher is paired with a programmed countdown system using an OLED display and buzzer, creating a structured and timed gameplay experience.

-The experience is fun and engaging because it blends control and unpredictability
+The experience is engaging because it combines anticipation and reaction.
+The countdown builds tension, and the sudden launch creates moments of surprise, making the interaction feel both controlled and unpredictable.
+This balance keeps the player alert and encourages repeated play.

+The project integrates mechanical design and embedded systems.
+It uses an ESP32 microcontroller to control timing, an OLED screen for visual feedback, a buzzer for auditory cues, and a servo-based mechanism for ball release.
+Together, these elements transform a simple launcher into an interactive, game-like system.'

 ---